On the mathematical structure of quantum models of computation based on Hamiltonian minimisation: Computation and the Ising model

 The method to program and engineer the ground states of physical systems functions by adding a so called penalty (a.k.a.~energy penalty $\geq \Delta$) to undesirable spin configurations.
 For example, to set a bit to logical zero, we can add a penalty $P_1$.
 To set a pair of bits to logical 11 ($\ket{11}$), we will add the penalty $P_0\otimes \eye + \eye \otimes P_0$ (see Remark \ref{remark:probits}).

 \begin{definition} It is common to sometimes adopt the notation as in \eqref{eqn:notation1}.

 \end{definition}

 \begin{remark} (Assigning spins to represent specific bit strings).
-The following operators $\mathcal Q$ and $\mathcal Q'$ in equations \eqref{eqn:assign1} and \eqref{eqn:assign2} will minimize to set $k$ spins to represent the $k$-long bit string $\omega_1\omega_2\cdots \omega_k$.
+The operators $\mathcal Q$ and $\mathcal Q'$ in equations \eqref{eqn:assign1} and \eqref{eqn:assign2} minimize to set $k$ spins to represent the $k$-long bit string $\omega_1\omega_2\cdots \omega_k$.
 Note that the over bar is the logical complement (negation), sending Boolean variable $x$ to $\bar{x}=1-x$.
+The constant $\Delta$ is chosen to be as large as possible ($\Delta >1$).

 \end{remark}

 \begin{remark}(Locality of an operator).
 The locality of an operator is the highest number of non-trivial terms in a tensor product describing that operator.
 For example, the locality of the operator \eqref{eqn:assign1} is called 1-local, or local or one-body whereas the locality of the operator in \eqref{eqn:assign2} is $k$-local.